Kamilaninaandersen/Facial-Gestures/README.md

 - This suggests that the dataset needs more diverse examples to make the model more robust.

 # Surprising Results
-- The model learned Mouth Open and Neutral very well, even with a relatively small number of examples.
+- The model could recognize a human face.
-- These gestures are visually distinct (for Mouth Open) or consistent (for Neutral), making them easier for the model to detect than subtle differences like winks.
+-